- Example 1: Tool mounting sequence

 Now that you’ve created a tool mounting sequence, try creating a sequence to return the tool to the toolbay.

 Prepare for subsequent movements

-It can be helpful to add a Move Relative command at the end of the sequence to move FarmBot in the positive Z direction.
+It can be helpful to add a Move command with offset from current location selected in the LOCATION dropdown at the end of the sequence to move FarmBot in the positive Z direction.
 This will help reduce the likelihood of subsequent movements impacting any nearby objects (such as plants).

 Omit the homing step

 You may consider omitting the Find Home command at the beginning of the sequence if the sequence is being used within a larger sequence that already has a Find Home at the beginning.

 This example sequence can only be used to mount the watering nozzle tool, meaning you will need to make additional sequences to mount other tools.
 Consider using a location variable to make this a generic mount tool sequence that can be used to mount any of your tools.

 Now that we’ve created a sequence to mount the watering nozzle, let’s create a sequence to water a plant.
 In this example we’ll water a Spinach plant at coordinates

 - Mount the watering nozzle - Mount the watering nozzle by using the Execute Sequence step and selecting the

 Mount Watering Nozzlesequence created in the previous example.